SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

    but Swift doesn't actually support running on a toaster oven -- so don't rely on that when checking possible os/arch values.

 ..
-The target environment "UKitForMac" is understood by the compiler as a synonym for "macCatalyst", but that spelling is marked "Must be removed" outside of a few places, so it's omitted from the table above.
+The target environment "UIKitForMac" is understood by the compiler as a synonym for "macCatalyst", but that spelling is marked "Must be removed" outside of a few places, so it's omitted from the table above.